dawn-infra-labs/dawn-secure-transport/architecture/node-discovery-architecture.md

 The Distributed Hash Table is the primary decentralized mechanism.

 ### Characteristics
 - No central server
-- Resistant to IP blocking
+- Resistant to network partitioning and routing interference
 - Nodes publish endpoint metadata
 - Clients retrieve entries using hashed keys
 - Supports rotation and churn

 ### Published Metadata